 Identification: This non-descript frog is found peripherally in Indiana and is known from only a handful of sites.
 Like their more widespread counterparts, plains leopard frogs have dark, irregular dorsal blotches.
 In this species, the spots have no light borders and there is usually a spot on the snout.
-The key in distinguishing this species from the more common leopard frog species in Indiana is that the dorsolateral folds are broken and inset posteriorly (near the hind legs), a key feature distinguishing them from other Indiana leopard frogs.
+The key in distinguishing this species from the more common leopard frog species in Indiana is that the dorsolateral folds are broken and inset posteriorly.
 The tympanum has an obvious light center and a distinct line along the upper jaw is present (as it is in other leopard frogs).
 Plains leopard frogs grow to around 2 in (45-65 cm) long.

 Eggs and Larvae: Plains leopard frogs deposit globular egg masses in shallow water, similar to Indiana's other leopard frog species.
 Larvae are also similar to other species, but more slender and rounded with a noticeably more subterminal mouth than the larvae of the northern leopard frog (L. pipiens).
 They grow to approximately 2 in (~60 mm) in length.

 Call: The call of this frog has been described as a "chuck-chuck-chuck", lasting about a second.